Guest Speakers

 Dean of Undergraduate and Postgraduate Studies and Professor of Spanish and Latin American Studies at University College Cork, Ireland

 Director of the Centre for Mexican Studies (1999-2023), she has published widely in the areas of contemporary Mexican literary and visual cultural studies with a particular focus on gender.
-Much work has focused on cultural responses to violence and includes a monograph on femicide in Ciudad Juarez (Cultural Representations of Feminicidio on the U.S.-Mexico Border) with Routledge, articles, book chapters, exhibitions, community engagement and student/staff cultural activism.
-Interested in multi-disciplinary collaboration, she has extensive experience of exhibition curation and co-ordination including Entre Mundos/Between Worlds: Images of Life between Mexico and Ireland in 2019-2023, and OUTPOSTS: global borders and national boundaries at The Glucksman, in 2017-2018.
+Much of her work has focused on cultural responses to violence and includes a monograph on femicide in Ciudad Juarez (Cultural Representations of Feminicidio on the U.S.-Mexico Border) with Routledge, articles, book chapters, exhibitions, community engagement and student/staff cultural activism.